Introducing Reduced-Width QNNs, an AI-inspired Ansatz Design Pattern: Evaluation

 \subsection{Execution Times}

-We have measured the time the quantum simulator needs to simulate the circuit and find the optimal parameters.
-For all circuit-designs and their different number of layers, we have calculated this Average Execution Time (AET) in seconds for the 40 simulated problem instances.
+We measure the time complexity in terms of the Average Execution Time (AET), which is comprised of the overall circuit execution and the time spent on training.
+For all circuit-designs and their different number of layers, the AET is measured in seconds over the 50 synthetically generated problem instances.
 The results are displayed in Fig.~\ref{fig:average_time}.

 For the full-width design and the random-width design, we observe increasing AETs with increasing number of layers.
 This effect is stronger for the full-width design than for the random-width design.
-We explain those results by the two major tasks the simulator is performing in the measured time: The circuit simulation and the parameter optimization.
+We explain those results by the two major tasks the simulator is performing: The circuit simulation and the parameter optimization.
 With increasing number of layers, the number of gates to simulate increases, which in turn leads to increasing circuit simulation times.
-Since the random-width design implements fewer gates overall and as the reduction of gates is distributed randomly across all layers, the AET curve has a flatter slope than the curve of the full-width design, assuming that the parameter optimization time stays roughly constant.
+However, the training time dominates the circuit execution time heavily as a closer inspection of the data shows (e.g., in layer one).
+Since the random-width design implements fewer gates overall and as the reduction of gates and parameters is distributed randomly across all layers, the AET curve has a flatter slope than the curve of the full-width design.